mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 While all automated tests should go in the test folder, it might be helpful to create some external test script from time to time.
-For this you can simply install the package locally (using `poetry install`) and even get a Jupyter kernel with all dependencies installed (see [IDE Config](#Configure-your-IDE)).
+For this you can simply install the package locally (using `uv sync --group dev --all-extras`) and even get a Jupyter kernel with all dependencies installed (see [IDE Config](#Configure-your-IDE)).